-Paddock Wood Brewing Co. was established in 2002, and is one of found bottled, canned and on-tap in liquor stores and restaurants across the province.
+Paddock Wood Brewing Co. was established in 2002, and is one of Saskatchewan's first major microbreweries.
+Its unique and refreshing brews can be found bottled, canned and on-tap in liquor stores and restaurants across the province.
+Stop by the brewery for a chat and a case of beer!